jfrancis71/PyGenBrix/README.md

 # PyGenBrix

+Please note, this repo is not being actively maintained as of 31/07/2024.
+Some of the functionality here is being moved to the repos, pygen and pygen_models (and being extensively rewritten).

 Experimental Generative Models in PyTorch

 PyGenBrix is an experimental project for constructing generative probabilistic models with an emphasis on composability of probability distributions.
 It is aimed at vision applications.